 - The mineral and vitamin content could be higher

-You might find it a bit lacking in protein and fiber, but it still serves its purpose as a meal replacement bar with users saying that it tastes pretty good and fills them up real good.
+You might find the meal bars a bit lacking in protein and fiber, but it still serves its purpose as a meal replacement bar with users saying that it tastes pretty good and fills them up real good.

 Isagenix has formulated this protein bar specifically for weight loss and cutting phases, and we found quite a few comments about it working well to keep you full.